Code-Institute-Submissions/MemoryCardTwist/README.md

 ### Game Area
 This is where the game is actually housed in.

+I have tried to create a grid of 4 by 6, and as my Card faces I have used the actual code as the image.

+To keep in with the computing theme, the card values are 1 to 12 in Binary.
+Instead of the 1 - 12 or A - L.

 ### Leaderboard Area
 For the competitive players this allows them to see whos fastest.